tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 On Pi Day 2024, there's a focus on rigorous project implementation, meaningfully remarking the number Pi (π) and the capital Pi (Π) symbol, which denotes the product operator.
-Dependent product types or Pi types are advanced formalizations defined under Π. Moreover, Π can also define π through an infinite Wallis product.
+While dependent product types, or Pi types, are advanced formalizations defined under Π in computer science, Π can also express the number π through an infinite Wallis product in math.

 ---